inventables/x-carve-instructions/1000mm/step4/index.md

 <img src="./photo/P4210483jpg13.jpg">
 <p>The x-axis is by far the trickiest of the three.
 You won't be able to route the belt over the pulley by going in from the side of the x-carriage, so you'll need to go through the hole in the top.
 This works best if both ends are first curled before placing them through the top hole.
 Feed one curled belt end between the pulley and smooth idler, and instead of forcing the belt through, slowly move the x-carriage in the opposite direction to help reveal the end of the belt.
 Once revealed, grab the belt and pull it further through.
 Repeat this process with the other end of the belt.</p>
 <img src="./photo/P4210479jpg09.jpg">
 <p>Each end of the belt is attached to a belt clip which secures the belt to the machine.
-Take one end of the belt and add one of the belt sleeve clips, small end first.
+Take one end of the belt and add one of the belt sleeves, small end first.
 Route the belt through the slot closest to the small bend, underneath the clip and through the remaining slot.
-Push the end of the belt through the wide end of the belt sleeve clip to lock the teeth in place.</p>
+Push the end of the belt through the wide end of the belt sleeve to lock the teeth in place.</p>
 <img src="./photo/P4210485jpg15.jpg">
 <p>Tensioning screws (M5x25mm button head cap screw) are used at the end of each length of belt to help keep your belts tight.
 Place the M5x25mm button head cap screw (tensioning screw) through the hole in the small bend of the belt clip.
 Place the M5x8mm button head cap screw through the remaining hole and lightly tighten the clip down to the pre-assembly insertion nut, installed in the top slot of your Makerslide in a previous step.
 Place the tensioning screw through the hole in the back end plate and hand tighten the M5 nylon locking nut.
 On the opposite end, without the tensioning screw, place the M5x8mm button head cap screw through the hole on the belt clip and lightly tighten the clip down to the pre-assembly insertion nut.</p>
 <img src="./photo/jpfs_DSC2795.jpg">